Awards and Accreditations

 The OSUCCC – James has been awarded and holds three separate grant contracts with the National Cancer Institute (NCI) totaling millions of dollars for NCI-related collaborative work designed to improve clinical care and patient outcomes across the country.
 These include:

 - A five-year, $7.3 million grant awarded in 2014 establishing Ohio State as an NCI National Clinical Trials Network (NCTN) Lead Academic Participating Site.
-Richard Goldberg, MD, physician-in-chief at the OSUCCC – James, is principal investigator (PI).
 The NCTN develops and conducts state-of-the-art cancer treatment and advanced imaging clinical trials, especially large multi-institutional trials evaluating new cancer therapies and related clinical approaches for adult and pediatric patients.
 The grant supports OSUCCC – James participation in the NCI-funded clinical oncology cooperative groups.

 - A five-year, $4.19 million grant awarded in 2014 (renewing a previous NCI phase I grant contract) for conducting phase I clinical trials on novel anticancer agents (new drugs and drug combinations) as part of an NCI Experimental Therapeutics-Clinical Trials Network (ET-CTN) that supports the NCTN.
 Michael Grever, MD, professor and chair of the Department of Internal Medicine at Ohio State and co-leader of the Leukemia Research Program at the OSUCCC – James, is PI for the grant.
 The OSUCCC – James works with other network members to define the drug development plan and conduct clinical trials for these novel anticancer agents.
 A grant awarded in 2011 that could be worth more than $8 million over five years if fulfilled to capacity for conducting phase II clinical trials to test novel anticancer agents in new indications.
-Miguel Villalona, MD, professor and director of the Division of Medical Oncology at Ohio State and a member of the Translational Therapeutics Program at the OSUCCC – James, is PI for the grant, which enables the OSUCCC – James to conduct phase II studies as the lead institution in a consortium that includes three other cancer centers as collaborators.
+The grant enables the OSUCCC – James to conduct phase II studies as the lead institution in a consortium that includes three other cancer centers as collaborators.

 U.S. News & World Report